Tag: how to play djembe

 survival skills

 In my time I have seen everything happen at playing sessions.
 From people breakdown crying, to fist fights.
-Drumming, as […] Read More »
+Drumming, as we all know being incredibly theraputic, can bring out both the best and worst in people, or at least some deep rooted “stuff”.
+It is important to know when to communicate and also how to.… Read More »

 -